AleksanderTech/point-of-sale/README.md

 ### From Author

-**In order to facilitate example implementation has been created with main class and output devices printing results to the console.**
+**In order to facilitate testing process - example implementation has been created with main class and output devices printing results to the console.**